zorani/RaspPiNexmonScripts/README.md

 Please keep reading to find out why the above works, there are also usefull hints and tips.

+6) Have an external USB WiFi you want to use?
+Check the WiFi Section below for MrEngman solutions.

 ## Raspberry Pi, set built in chip to monitor mode.
 (Pi-Zero W, Pi-3B and Pi-3B+)

 The good people at the following link, the nexmon project have instructions to